Nihlus/Crystite/Remora.Neos.Headless/README.md

 customize the address and port the web server listens on.
 See [Configure options for the ASP.NET Core Kestrel web server][4] for more information.

+## Mods
+[NeosModLoader][7] can be used with the server to add runtime patches and normal headless mods.
+Compatibility is not guaranteed, however, depending on what the mods do - as always, use with caution and your mileage may vary.

+To install NML, follow their guide but replace step 4 (where you add the command-line argument) with an appropriate modification to `appsettings.json`'s `pluginAssemblies` property.
+Add the full path to the NML assembly there.

+There are some use cases that are affected by the security hardening options in use by the systemd service.
+Primarily, you cannot store mod files outside of `/var/lib/neosvr` as Neos requires write permissions to mod files in order to perform certain postprocessing steps.
+You should also consider the restrictions imposed when testing mods, as some mod behaviour may be blocked for security reasons and isn't always the mod's fault.

 ## Running
 Once you've configured the server, you can start it by enabling and starting the